-Guyanese Metemgee (metem/mettagee) is a hearty stew of root vegetables and dumplings simmered in a rich coconut milk broth with herbs and peppers.
-Serve this national dish as comfort food on cold days or whenever the craving strikes.
+Guyanese Metemgee (metem/mettagee) is a hearty stew of root vegetables and dumplings simmered in a rich coconut milk broth with aromatics and fresh herbs.
+Serve this traditional Guyanese dish as comfort food on cold days or whenever the craving strikes.

 - Guyanese Metemgee